 - Fire up your smoker aiming to set your temperature between 125°C – 140°C, add wood to create a nice even flow of smoke.

 - Smoke brisket for 3 hours uncovered, spritzing if required to control the bark on the outside of the brisket.

 - Wrap brisket in a couple of layers of foil and cook for another 3-5 hours until internal temperature of 93 – 98º C. The final telling point will be the resistance when you probe the brisket.

 - Rest for minimum 1 1/2 hours in esky or oven turned off.

 - The same recipe can be used for gas smokers and pallet smokers

-- you can capture the juices that cook out of the brisket and into the foil, place this in the fridge, let fat set to the top, remove fat, warm and use as a finishing sauce.
+- You can capture the juices that cook out of the smoked brisket and into the foil, place this in the fridge, let fat set to the top, remove fat, warm and use as a finishing sauce.

 - Adding a water pan to you smoker is important to help prevent any drying during the cooking process.

 - Low and slow is about visual & feel cooking just as important as timed cooking, be sure to take notice of feel and look so you can adjust if need be.